shre-db/A-Curious-FFN/README.md

   Apply transformations to the test image and predict with both modes to validate whether the model is functional or not.

 6. **Define versatility score as a performance measure for quantifying the impact of artificial curiosity on model performance.**<br>
   Versatility score is the difference between performance of the model in curious and non-curious modes.
 Minimum and Maximum value of versatility score are 0 and 1.
+Any of the standard performance measures like accuracy score or others can be used for calculating versatility score.

 7. **Prepare the test images.**<br>
-  Define rules for transformations to be applied on test data that complies with the scope of the defined curiosity, generate mask to Flip 50% of the test images, apply transformation to the images in the testloader, as a preliminary check for conducting experiments predict using standard and curious modes, finally record the performance and calculate versatility.
+  Define rules for transformations to be applied on test data that complies with the scope of the defined curiosity, apply  transformation to the images in the testloader, as a preliminary check for conducting experiments predict using standard and curious modes, finally record the performance and calculate versatility.

 8. **Conduct an experiment to test the impact of artificial curiosity on model performance.**<br>
   Pick 'n' random samples from manipulated images (Random Sampling with replacement), predict in standard mode and measure